hashicorp/serf/website/source/docs/upgrading.html.markdown

 1. On each node, install version B of Serf.

-2. Shut down version A, and start version B with the `-protocol=previous` flag.
+2. Shut down version A, and start version B with the `-protocol=PREVIOUS` flag, where "PREVIOUS" is the protocol version of version A (which can be discovered by running `serf -v` or `serf members -detailed).

 3. Once all nodes are running version B, go through every node and restart the version B agent _without_ the `-protocol` flag.

 4. Done!
 You're now running the latest Serf agent speaking the latest protocol.
+   You can verify this is the case by running `serf members -detailed` to make sure all members are speaking the same, latest protocol version.

 The key to making this work is the [protocol compatibility](/docs/compatibility.html) of Serf.
 The protocol version system is discussed below.